Schedule Your Consultation Today!Book Now

 - Do dental sealants for children really reduce risk of cavities?

 At our Katy,TX office, we hear questions like these from patients every day.
 We’ve assembled answers that hould help you gain a better understanding of dental sealants and why you should consider them.
-We’ll even discuss dental sealants for adults – yes, they do exist.
+We’ll even discuss dental sealants for adults.

 What Are Dental Sealants?